10 Best Adventures of 1937

 - C.S.
 Forester’s Horatio Hornblower historical sea-going adventure The Happy Return (Beat to Quarters).
 Horatio Hornblower, a junior Royal Navy captain on independent duty on a secret mission to the Pacific coast of Nicaragua, attempts to aid Don Julian Alvarado, a local leader rebelling against Spanish rule.
 The year is 1808.
 Alas, Don Julian is a megalomaniac who claims to be a descendant of Moctezuma!
 Hornblower and his crew vanquish a more powerful Spanish ship, then rescue its officers from the murderous Don Julian.
 Then, learning that Spain and England have entered into an alliance against Napoleon, Hornblower must recapture the Spanish ship.
 Meanwhile, he meets Lady Barbara Wellesley, who fans of the Hornblower series will recognize as a long-term love interest.
 The action is thrilling, but where Forester excels is in depicting Hornblower’s self-doubt and questioning — his inner turmoil.
 Fun fact: This is the first Hornblower book by publication date, though the sixth by internal chronology.
 Aficionados suggest that readers begin with this installment.

 - Olaf Stapledon’s Golden Age sci-fi adventure Star Maker.
 Stapledon’s extraordinary, brilliant (if often difficult) novel describes a history of life in the universe, while exploring the philosophical notion that between different civilizations, no matter how physically and mentally dissimilar they may be, there must exist a progressive unity.
 Via unexplained means, our narrator is transported from England — and out of his body — into space.
 He explores alien civilizations on other worlds — and his consciousness merges with that of beings from these worlds, who then join him on his journey around the universe.
 Like humankind, we discover, alien species evolve in a Darwinian manner, and possess a capacity to value, to be aware, and to be creative.
 In addition to many imaginative descriptions of species, we encounter far-out technological marvels and sci-fi concepts: the first known instance of what is now called the Dyson sphere; descriptions of the Multiverse; the idea that the stars are intelligent beings; the formation of a networked consciousness spanning planets, galaxies, and even the cosmos; and a Star Maker who creates the universe but views it without any feeling for the suffering of its inhabitants.
 At last, invested with cosmic consciousness, our narrator returns to Earth at the place and time he left.
-Fun fact: Stapledon’s novel has been praised by H. G. Wells, Virginia Woolf, Jorge Luis Borges, Brian Aldiss, Doris Lessing, Stanisław Lem, Jorge Luis Borges, and Arthur C. Clarke.
+Fun fact: Stapledon’s novel has been praised by H. G. Wells, Virginia Woolf, Jorge Luis Borges, Brian Aldiss, Doris Lessing, Stanisław Lem, and Arthur C. Clarke.

 - Eric Ambler’s espionage adventure Uncommon Danger (US title: Background to Danger).
 Kenton, a freelance journalist, is headed from Nuremburg to Vienna (pre-WWII) after a night of gambling.
 He’s broke, so when a Jewish refugee escaping Nazi agents offers to pay him to smuggle valuable financial documents across the Austrian border, he jumps at the chance.
 However, when Kenton arrives at the man’s hotel, he finds him murdered; the documents, it seems, are of vital importance — but to whom?
 Although the plot is convoluted (the Jewish man was actually a Russian double-agent, the documents wereRussian plans for a possible attack on an oil-producing region in an area contested by Russia and Romania), the action is fast-paced.
 Kenton flees across central Europe, pursued by communist and fascist agents.
 Fun facts: Adapted as a rather dull film (Background to Danger) in 1943, directed by Raoul Walsh.
 The film starred George Raft as Kenton; and Sydney Greenstreet and Peter Lorre, in one of their nine appearances together.